Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADDirectoryRoleMember.md

 ```

 ### -RefObjectId
-Specifies the ID of the Azure Active Directory object to assign as owner/manager/member.
+Specifies the ID of the Azure Active Directory object to assign as a member.
+Members can be users or service principals only.

 ```yaml
 Type: String